 Start a Tow Truck Business

-If you have a head for business and play your cards right, a tow truck business could be your dream come true.
+If you have a head for business and play your cards right, a heavy duty vehicle towing business could be your dream come true.
 Understand the risks, get enough insurance, and make sure you have the cash reserves to make through the first few years.
 For more helpful business articles, keep reading our blog.